-In the beginning of 2008 the leading polish shared website hosting provider Home.pl started a promotion, during which they gave each new customer up to 100 .PL domains completely for free.
-We registered a huge number of such domains and run many different applications on them (mostly domain sale offers, but not only), on different platforms (external VPS for domain sale offers and other small things, and internal server in NAT-ed LAN for some bigger application), and soon it showed up that we definitely need something to manage all of that.
+In the beginning of 2008, the leading polish shared website hosting provider Home.pl started a promotion, during which they gave each new customer up to 100 .PL domains completely for free.
+We registered a huge number of such domains and run many different applications on them (mostly domain sale offers, but not only), on 2 different platforms (external VPS for domain sale offers and other small things, and internal, NAT-ed virtual server for some bigger applications).

-A management solution was written in PHP and while it managed external services, like Google AdSense, it was only able to generate Apache vhost files - but not to physically overwrite the production ones, neither restart Apache - since it ran on unprivileged account.
+We quickly wrote a management solution in PHP, and while it managed external services, like Google AdSense, it was only able to generate Apache vhost files content - but not to physically overwrite the actual files, neither restart Apache - since it ran on unprivileged account.

 Since that moment, many new functionalities were implemented as purely shell scripts, without PHP parts, eg. the whole SNMP monitoring configuration, or MTA configuration.
 And a few initial shell scripts slowly evolved into well-structured directory tree with subdirectories per each OS, each host, standardized file names and many configuration aspects etc.